awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 ### Encrypt unencrypted resources<a name="encrypt-unencrypted"></a>

-Although there is no direct way to encrypt an existing unencrypted volume or snapshot, you can encrypt them by creating either a volume or a snapshot\.
-If you enabled encryption by default, Amazon EBS encrypts the resulting new volume or snapshot using your default KMS key for EBS encryption\.
-Even if you have not enabled encryption by default, you can enable encryption when you create an individual volume or snapshot\.
-Whether you enable encryption by default or in individual creation operations, you can override the default KMS key for EBS encryption and select a symmetric customer managed key\.
+You cannot directly encrypt existing unencrypted volumes or snapshots\.
+However, you can create encrypted volumes or snapshots from unencrypted volumes or snapshots\.
+If you enable encryption by default, Amazon EBS automatically encrypts new volumes and snapshots using your default KMS key for EBS encryption\.
+Otherwise, you can enable encryption when you create an individual volume or snapshot, using either the default KMS key for EBS encryption or a symmetric customer managed key\.
 For more information, see [Create an Amazon EBS volume](ebs-creating-volume.md) and [Copy an Amazon EBS snapshot](ebs-copy-snapshot.md)\.

 To encrypt the snapshot copy to a customer managed key, you must both enable encryption and specify the KMS key, as shown in [Copy an unencrypted snapshot \(encryption by default not enabled\)](#snapshot-account-off)\.